Schedules, vacation and sick days

 Your hours will depend on your position.
-If you have an open or close shift or you are hosting an event or meeting you will have a specific start and end time, otherwise if you are having an “admin” day your start and end times can be flexible.
-For ease we typically have each employee choose regular admin hours so other staff members know basically when to expect to see them.
+If you have an open or close shift or you are hosting an event or meeting you will have a specific start and end time, otherwise your start times can be flexible.
+For ease we typically have each employee choose regular hours so other staff members know basically when to expect to see them.

 The schedule is sent out two weeks in advance.

 Vacation time/time off

-Technically as a full time employee you are entitled to two weeks (10 working days) of accrued vacation per calendar year.
+As a full time employee you are entitled to two weeks (10 working days) of accrued vacation per calendar year.
 Part time employees are given a percentage of this depending on their contract.
 These days start after your trial period.
 Any time taken during your first three months (vacation or sick time) is unpaid.

 Please confirm your vacation time with Erynn and Zach at least two weeks in advance.
 As we are a small team we just ask you to ensure your duties and responsibilities are covered while you are gone.

 Technically you have the equivalent of one weeks paid sick days accrued per year (ie: if you are full time it is 5 days, if you are part time it is the number of days you typically work during the week).
-But again, Erynn and Zach aren’t counting and we’d rather you stay at home and get better rather than risk infecting people at work, so we'll discuss if you need to take more days.
+But we’d rather you stay at home and get better rather than risk infecting people at work, so we'll discuss if you need to take more days.